wallstersson/ukth-appinn-containerapps-orderapi/solution7.md

 # Challenge 7: Solution

 ## Solution steps
-We will provision enable Azure AD authentication for _Dashboard App_ Container App using Azure Portal.
+We will nable Azure AD authentication for _Dashboard App_ Container App using Azure Portal.

 ### Enable Azure AD authentication

-Navigate to the Container Dashboard App in [Azure Portal](https://portal.azure.com) and select the Authentication blade.
+Navigate to the Container Dashboard App in [Azure Portal](https://portal.azure.com) and select the _Authentication_ blade.
 ![](/images/easyauth-authentication.png)

-Select Add Identity provider and select "Microsoft" as the identity provider
+Select _Add Identity provider_ and select _Microsoft_ as the identity provider
 ![](/images/easyauth-identityprovider.png)

 > **Note**<br>
 > Review the extensive list of identity provider options available

-In the "Add identity provider" page change the name of the identity provider to be prefixed with the unique name generated earlier in the lab (stored in variable `$name`)
+In the _Add identity provider_ page change the name of the identity provider to be prefixed with the unique name generated earlier in the lab (stored in variable `$name`)

 Leave the other options with default values
 ![](/images/easyauth-identityprovideroptions.png)

-Select "Next: Permissions".
+Select _Next: Permissions_.
 ![](/images/easyauth-permission.png)
-Accept the default values and click "Add"
+Accept the default values and click _Add_

-The Dashboard App is now configured with Azure AD Authentication.
+The _Dashboard App_ is now configured with Azure AD Authentication.

 ### Verify authentication